 How does diabetes educator salary compare to staff RN salary?

-The BLS median for all registered nurses (SOC 29-1141) was $93,600 in May 2024.
-Diabetes nurse educators in outpatient DSMES programs typically earn below this median ($78,000–$96,000) because they work standard daytime hours without differentials.
-Hospital-based diabetes educators can meet or exceed the general RN median, particularly with CDCES and program management responsibilities.
+The BLS median for all registered nurses (SOC 29-1141) was $97,550 in May 2025.
+Diabetes nurse educators in outpatient DSMES programs earn below this median across their whole range ($78,000–$96,000) because they work standard daytime hours without differentials – a gap of roughly $10,000–$20,000 against a bedside RN role.
+Hospital-based diabetes educators ($86,000–$108,000) reach and pass the general RN median only in the upper part of that band, typically with CDCES plus program management responsibilities.
 The tradeoff for the salary gap is a markedly better schedule quality in outpatient DSMES roles.

 Can you work remotely as a diabetes nurse educator?